Julie-nguyen5960/creative_coding_blog/posts/sixth-week.md

 - Laboria Cuboniks argues that the alienation that stems from technological advancements should be embraced and serves as an opportunity to abolish oppressive systems.
 It is a belief system that supports science and technology, in return, believes that something being 'natural' is not always good and should be modified for a better purpose.

 ---

+# Homework 6b

+**1. use either three.js, p5.js, or some other library, to implement a simple shader in your blog.**

+**2. choose which text you would like to respond to for your AT2.**

+**a. pick three passages from the text that speak to you the loudest**

+**b. pick at least two techniques we have covered over the course of this unit:**

+- recursion,
+- <mark> glitch, </mark>
+- natural-language processing (RiTa),
+- 3D (three.js),
+- signals / envelopes,
+- shaders

+**c. combine the passages and techniques you have chosen into a rudimentary rough draft for your AT2.**

+- you do not need render the passages in your composition explicitly

+- it is sufficient for the passages to be informing your creative decisions / influencing the composition, etc.

+**3. solicit some critical, constructive feedback from three colleagues.
+Try to ascertain, from a dialogue with each one, how well your rough draft coheres as:**

+**A. a response to your chosen text, and why / why not.**

+**B. an example of the post-digital, and why / why not.**

+**C. functioning in a chaotic aesthetic register, with reference to effective complexity.**

+**4. use these responses to help devise a plan for the next phase of your AT2 project.**